 DRC has been operating in Kenya since 2005 and has accumulated significant knowledge and experience in supporting refugees, host communities and people who are internally displaced (IDPs) in the country.
-DRC began its operations in Dadaab in partnership with CARE Kenya and Refugee Consortium of Kenya (RCK) to help prepare refugees for eventual return and ensure equity between refugees and the neighbouring population by funding host community activities.
-Since 2009, DRC has been implementing activities directly in Dadaab, e.g. construction of social infrastructure, improved livelihoods, and activities related to improved access to water and sanitation.
-DRC Kenya has now moved its scope of work from construction related activities to having a stronger focus on protection and livelihoods activities.
+DRC began its operations in Dadaab in partnership with CARE Kenya and Refugee Consortium of Kenya (RCK) to help prepare refugees for eventual return and ensure equity between refugees and the neighboring population by funding host community activities.
+Since 2009, DRC has been implementing activities directly in Dadaab.
+In 2012, DRC started up projects in Nairobi to assist and protect urban refugees, and from April 2014 DRC will be implementing a child protection project in Kakuma in response to a large number of arriving unaccompanied refugee children from the South Sudan crisis.

 During the 2011 famine, DRC’s activities in Dadaab were focused on emergency response to save lives of the thousands refugees fleeing drought and war in Somalia.
 Before and after the famine, DRC has been undertaking more long-term assistance e.g. construction of social infrastructure, improved livelihoods, and activities related to improved access to water and sanitation.
 In later years, DRC Kenya has moved its scope of work from construction related activities to having a stronger focus on protection and livelihoods activities – activities that serve to increase community and household self-reliance and increase opportunities for a dignified life.